toksaitov/kernel-project/Readme.md

     process ID.

 44. Take a look at the structure used to represent threads and processes in the Linux kernel.
-You can find it near the line 1377 at `include/linux/sched.h` under the name `task_struct`.
+You can find it at `include/linux/sched.h` under the name `task_struct`.

         vim ~/ubuntu-*/include/linux/sched.h